C. J. Mosley (linebacker): College career

-Sophomore year (2011)

 Mosley dislocated his right elbow in the first quarter of the fourth game of the 2011 season against Arkansas.
 He missed the following two games against Florida and Vanderbilt and did not record a tackle in the next game against Mississippi.
 Mosley shared the starting weak-side inside linebacker ("Will") linebacker spot with Nico Johnson in 2011 and 2012, with Alabama coaches using Mosley more in pass coverage.

-Junior year (2012)

-The Associated Press recognized Mosley as a first-team All-American after the 2012 regular season, a year after former teammate linebacker Dont'a Hightower made the AP All-American first-team and other linebacker teammate Courtney Upshaw made the second-team.
+The Associated Press (AP) recognized Mosley as a first-team All-American after the 2012 regular season, a year after former teammate linebacker Dont'a Hightower made the AP All-American first-team and other linebacker teammate Courtney Upshaw made the second-team.
 With Mosley's selection to the AP All-American team in 2012, Alabama had a linebacker on that team (first through third-teams) for four of the previous five years.
 Mosley led the team in tackles in 2012 with 107; sophomore Trey DePriest was second with 59 tackles.
 Mosley finished third for the 2012 Butkus Award (goes to the country's best linebacker) behind Notre Dame linebacker Manti Te'o and Georgia linebacker Jarvis Jones.
 Mosley earned Alabama's MVP award in 2012.
 Mosley's three career interception returns for touchdowns tied an Alabama record.
 Mosley indicated in December 2012 that he will return to Alabama for his senior season.

-Senior year (2013)

-Mosley led the Alabama football team in tackles (108) for the second consecutive year, averaging the most tackles-per-game in his college career.
-In November 2013, Mosley was a semifinalist for the Lombardi, Bednarik and Butkus Awards.
-While the Missouri Tigers' Michael Sam is often remembered as the 2013 SEC Defensive Player of the Year, he and Mosley actually shared the award.

-Mosley was again named as a first-team All-Southeastern Conference (SEC) selection.
-He was also selected to the First-team of the Associated Press' All-America Team.
+Mosley led the Alabama football team in tackles (108) for the second consecutive year in 2013, averaging the most tackles-per-game in his college career.
+In November 2013, he was a semifinalist for the Lombardi, Bednarik and Butkus Awards.
+While the Missouri Tigers' Michael Sam is often remembered as the 2013 Southeastern Conference (SEC) Defensive Player of the Year, he and Mosley actually shared the award.
+Mosley was again named as a first-team All-SEC selection.
+He was also selected to the First-team of the AP All-America Team.